Availability: In Stock

 • Approx. 5 pounds

-Readers can contibute to keeping Anvils in America up-to-date.
+NOTE: Readers can contribute to keeping Anvils in America up-to-date.
 Visit the book’s Errata and Addenda page.

 This is a complete and authoritative reference that no blacksmith, tool collector, or metalworking historian should be without.